Medicine and Surgery MBChB Graduate Entry Course

 More details on fees and funding

-At Birmingham Medical School you will learn from passionate researchers, academics and clinicians in world-class settings with a focus on hand-on, apprentice-style experience.
+Whilst studying for a medicine degree at Birmingham Medical School you will learn from passionate researchers, academics and clinicians in world-class settings with a focus on hand-on experiences.
 You’ll learn alongside other health professions for the most comprehensive, real life, learning experience and have the unique opportunity to see a vast range of illness, learning from a diverse population of over five million people.
-Birmingham is also home to some of the UK's leading hospitals, including the Queen Elizabeth Hospital right next door.

-With a strong community feel and award winning student medical society at its heart, at Birmingham Medical School we support you throughout your studies.
+With a strong community feel and student medical society at its heart, at Birmingham Medical School we support you throughout your studies.
 Benefitting from some of the best clinical education settings in Europe, you will graduate as a smart, practical, compassionate, safe and ethical doctor, renowned for your professionalism and communication skills and excelling at making a difference to other people's lives.

 We know that constant change and innovation are crucial to stay relevant and meet the challenges of a rapidly evolving NHS and that’s why Birmingham Medical School is proud to produce the doctors of the future.